 Telling yourself not to do something just highlights the problem which gets the subconscious mind to do the reverse.

-The main thing to avoid with your golf swing is to have a massive turn which will make you long and the club will feel loose at the top.
+The main thing to avoid with your golf swing is to have a massive turn which will alter your balance and the club will feel loose at the top.

 In this case, as the club descends back towards the ball there are too many moving parts for the brain to cope with and the club will be offline at impact.

-A tiny degree out at this stage produces spin on the ball which can send it miles offline as it flies through the air.
-Need a step by step guide, find one that suits you here.
+A tiny degree out at this stage produces a spin on the ball which can send it miles offline as it flies through the air.
+Need a step by step guide, check out this Stressfree Golf Swing tutorial here.

 There are several methods that you can try to shorten the backswing.

-The most important thing is finding one that you can make mechanical without too many thoughts running around your mind.
+The most important thing is finding one that you can make naturally repetitive without too many thoughts running around your mind.

 If you feel you would like a system to work within, click here for a perfect swing.